Options controlling HTTP message exchange

 Credentials for use with a proxy, and you want

-specified in the MATLAB Web Preferences Panel, then specify the host and port of the
+Preferences window, then specify the host and port of the proxy in the

 ProxyURI property of this